Apply Now (2015)

-- Be currently enrolled in a Bachelor's degree program at the time of application.
-However, at selection, the priority for nomination is given to applicants in their junior year of a four-year Bachelor's degree program.
-Senior or sophomore students are also encouraged to apply.
+- Be expected to be enrolled in a Bachelor's degree program as of July 1, 2015, at a university outside of Japan.
+(At selection, the priority for nomination is given to applicants expected to be in their third year of a four-year Bachelor's degree program and to applicants expected to be in their second year of a three-year Bachelor's degree program as of July 1, 2015.
+Students in other years are also encouraged to apply.)

-- Be enrolled in the natural science or other related fields.
+- Be enrolled in a natural science or related field.

 - Be thinking of pursuing long-term career goals in a scientific area.

 - Be planning to commit to the entire six consecutive weeks of the UTRIP program (June 11 to July 22 for 1st Crew students, and July 1 to August 11 for 2nd Crew students) on a full-time basis.

 - Be able to present coverage of a health insurance plan that is effective during the internship program before arriving in Japan.

 - English proficiency: test scores of TOEFL or an equivalent English proficiency test (such as IELTS) are required if you are not a native English speaker or (if English is not your first language).
 Test scores that have already expired are accepted, as long as the applicant is still able to produce proof of the test scores upon request by the UTRIP office.
 Students who have received an English-medium education continuously for the past 8 years are exempted from submitting English proficiency test scores.

 Upon enrolling in the UTRIP program, students must agree to fulfill the following requirements:

 - To devote their full efforts to conducting the UTRIP project